Tucker29/hello-world/English_1.md

 # suspicious === dubious, skeptical.
 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.
 # Janpanese culture of Kaizan.  #Single minute principle.
+## 2019.3.31
+jaywalk: cross and walk in the street unlawfully or without regard for approaching traffic.
+gnarly： g不发音.
+via VPN. an alternate internet connection that bypasses the government blocks.
+prowess: the skill or expertise in a particular activity or field.

 ## 2019.3.30
 projection: the presentation of an image on the surface, especially movie screen.
 you know the drill, you scan the codes and something pops up on your phone, like a promotion or discount.